julientoucoula17/AutomatedSelenium-Python-WordPress/README.md

 ### Application

-<b> I used it  for internships for add users who were in a spreadsheet or articles on wordpress and other things. 😎 </b>
+<b> I used it  for internship for add users who were in a spreadsheet on wordpress. </b>

 ### Execution
 To run the code, type `python Automated_Add_User.py`